More about infectious agents, viruses and their impact on cancers

 Human Papilloma Virus and Cancers of the Anogenital Tract and Oropharynx

 HPVs are commonly spread through sexual contact.
-These viruses are the cause of genital warts, and subtypes 16, 18, 31, 33, and 35 are the major subtypes that cause cervical, anal, and head and neck cancer.
+These viruses are the cause of benign genital warts, and subtypes 16, 18, 31, 33, and 35 are the major subtypes that cause cervical, anal, and head and neck (primarily oropharyngeal) cancer.
 HPV infection is associated with 100% of cases of cervical cancer.
-The incidence of infection with HPV is far higher than the incidence of cancer, because the immune system clears most infections.
+The incidence of infection with HPV is high and very common.
+The number is so large and different than the incidence of related cancers, because in the vast majority of people the immune system clears most infections in less than 2 years.
 However, more than 500,000 new cases of cervical cancer are estimated to occur worldwide in 2010.
-Routine Papanicolaou smears can monitor for early signs of cervical cancer, but many at-risk women in the United States and elsewhere do not receive appropriate gynecologic care.
+The worldwide burden of all HPV origin cancers in 2013 was about 650,000 new cases per year.
+Routine Papanicolaou smears can monitor for early signs of cervical cancer, but many at-risk women in the United States and elsewhere; particularly 3rd world countries, do not receive appropriate gynecologic care and screening examinations.
 These women are more likely to be from nonwhite, lower-income, and immigrant groups, and they are more likely to develop and die of cervical cancer.

 During the past 30 years, the incidence of aggressive serotype HPV-associated squamous-cell carcinoma of the anus has increased.
 This increase largely began in men who have sex with men, but increases in women have also been observed.
 HPV is also associated with cancer of the vagina, vulva, and penis, although these are much less common than cervical cancer.

-Squamous-cell carcinoma of the oropharynx and head and neck is associated with tobacco and alcohol use, but HPV serotypes 16 is commonly observed in a subset of persons with this cancer.
-Of interest, the percentage of HPV-positive oral cancers is reported to be increasing in several countries.
-This increase is attributed to changing sexual practices, suggesting that HPV-associated oral cancer, like HPV-associated anal and cervical cancer, can be considered a sexually transmitted infection.
+Squamous-cell carcinoma of the oropharynx and head and neck has been historically associated with tobacco and alcohol use, but HPV serotypes 16 is commonly observed in a subset of persons with this cancer.
+In oropharyngeal cancers of the tonsil, base of tongue and the oropharynx itself, it is now the dominant cause Of interest, the percentage of HPV-positive oral cancers is reported to be increasing in several countries.
+This increase is attributed to changing sexual practices, suggesting that HPV-associated oral cancers, like HPV-associated anal and cervical cancer, should be considered a sexually transmitted infection.

 Hepatitis B and C Viruses and Hepatocellular carcinoma